DynamicDevices/inst-visualiser/README.md

 *Made with ❤️ for professional positioning and the technology community by **Dynamic Devices Ltd***

 🚨 *Now optimised for professional tablets - precise positioning anywhere, anytime!*
 🛰️ *Part of the INST Project - advancing positioning technology*
+🏗️ *v3.5: Modular architecture for better maintainability*

 **Copyright (C) Dynamic Devices Ltd 2025 - Licensed under GPLv3**